 Most importantly, be sure your plan has everyone’s safety and well-being as the top priorites.

 It’s a compelling argument as to who gets more stressed on race day, the runner or their spouses, parents, and children.
 As insurmountable as 100 miles may seem, assure your supporters (and in turn, yourself) that “A hundred miles isn’t that far” (Karl Meltzer) and “You’re better than you think you are, and you can do more than you think you can” (Ken Chlouber).
-Tell them not to stress out if they fail to have your fuel and water, or fail to make an aid station all together; that the 20-plus aid stations–and our immutable toughness–will keep you going, and that no pair of socks, gel flavor, or handheld bottle is worth more than the health and safety of your family.
+Tell them not to stress out if they fail to have your fuel and water, or fail to make an aid station all together; that the 20-plus aid stations–and our immutable toughness–will keep you going, and that no pair of running socks, gel flavor, or handheld bottle is worth more than the health and safety of your family.
 When in doubt, less [water, calories, salt, gear, supplies and other junk] is more for you as the runner, and more rest, safety, comfort, and enjoyment for your crew is more!

 Get organized, and do it now.
 Race week needs to be about relaxation and fun.
 Do that work this week to help make this a reality.

 Step 2: Set multiple goals, the foundation being to simply finish the race.
 Then make a plan, but know when to throw it out.

 Go into Western States with multiple goals.
 Having multiple, tiered goals provides a moving target toward achievement that is so important to keep you going when the going gets tough.
 Arbitrary time, place, and award goals may be a great starting point and provide a good target for both pacing and logistics.
 But what happens when those are in jeopardy?
 With nothing to fall back upon, purpose gets lost.
 Fatigue and pain often get amplified, and cloud judgment.